seveas/git-spindle/docs/github.rst

 items in the log by specifying a count.
 Finally, :option:`--verbose` will give slightly more verbose output for some log items.

-.. describe:: git hub add-account [--host=<host>] <alias>

-:command:`git hub` supports multiple accounts.
-To add a new account, use the :command:`add-account` command.
-If the account lives on a GitHub Enterprise instance, you can specify its hostname.
-To change the hostname of any account, including the default one, you can use the :command:`config` command as
-follows: :command:`git hub config host https://github.example.com`.

-.. describe:: git hub config [--unset] <key> [<value>]

-Set, get or unset a configuration variable in :file:`~/.gitspindle`.
-Similar to :command:`git config`, but only single-level keys are allowed, and the section is hardcoded to be the current account.

 .. describe:: git hub create-token [--store]

 Create a personal access token that can be used for git operations (clone,